Patrols the various parking lots on campus to enforce parking

 - Reports to Field Supervisor any equipment issues or repair

-- Assists in training and onboarding for all new Student Parking
+- Assists in training and the onboarding process for all new

 - When requested, assists the TPS management with parking lot

 - In collaboration with other professional field staff members,

 ensures timely collection of pay lot monies and deliveries to the

 - Works special events such as sporting events, graduation